containers/podman-desktop/website/docs/migrating-from-docker/using-the-docker_host-environment-variable.md

    $ podman machine inspect --format '{{.ConnectionInfo.PodmanPipe.Path}}'
    ```

   2. Set the `DOCKER_HOST` environment variable to your Podman socket location.
-Be sure to add the `npipe://` scheme to the path retrieved previously:
+You'll need to replace back slashes with forward slashes and add the `npipe://` scheme to the path retrieved previously:

    ```shell-session
    $ export DOCKER_HOST=npipe://<your_podman_socket_location>